sasamil/XYZ2BLH/README.md

 New algorithms are tested against the most popular and well-known methods: Moritz-Heiskanen (implemented in proj), Bowring, Borkowsky (recommended by IERS).
 The tested methods are enumerated and explained in 'methods.txt'.
 The comparison results are presented in 'results.txt'.
 In a word - new methods are more than  promissing.
 They can cope with the old ones and they win.
 There is a clear logical explaination why they are so fast(er) and I believe that they will be used everywhere where performance matters. (especially - nr2)

 And, performances are everything!
-They save energy; they save the planet's resources.
+They save time and energy; they save the planet's resources.